Home | Jelly Bars with Peanuts and Oats

-Jelly bars are sticky, sweet, and a fun treat!
-They are made with a base of oats, whole wheat flour, peanut butter powder, peanuts, and shredded apple.
+Peanut butter and jelly oatmeal bars are sticky, sweet, and a fun treat!
+They are made with oats, whole wheat flour, peanut butter powder, peanuts, and shredded apples.
 The base is topped with fruity jam, then sprinkled on top is the crumble mixture.
 They have a fantastic texture, are super kid-friendly, and are easy to make!
-Follow along for the how-to for homemade jelly bars!
+If you’re a peanut butter and jelly sandwich fan, you’ll love this great recipe!

-There is nothing more classic than peanut butter and jelly, and these bars really bring those flavors together.
+There is nothing more classic than peanut butter jelly time, and these bars bring those flavors together!

-The star is the sweet jelly (use your favorite store-bought or homemade option here).
+The star is the sweet jelly (use your favorite store-bought or homemade jelly or jam here).

 They keep well in the fridge, and are fun to eat!